Unramified two-dimensional Langlands correspondence

 Now we consider an arbitrary {\em ordered} set $ (a_1, \ldots, a_n) $ as an element of $ \dc^n / \left(\frac{2 \pi i}{\ln q} \right) \dz^n $.
 Let $ A $ be an arbitrary $ \dr_+^* $-torsor, $ b $ be any element from $ \dc $.
 We consider a one-dimensional $ \dc $-vector space

 where $ \dc^* $-torsor $ A \otimes_{\dr_+^*} \dc^* $ is defined by means of a homomorphism

 We recall that in \S~\ref{C2} we have constructed the central extension

-We note that from the construction of this central extension it follows that there exists its canonical splitting over the subgroup $ GL_2 (\oo_K) $.
+We note that it follows from the construction of this central extension that there exists its canonical splitting over the subgroup $ GL_2 (\oo_K) $.
 For any element $ g \in GL_2 (K) $ we define a $ \dr_+^* $-torsor $ A_g = \pi^{-1} (g) $.
 Then, by means of central extension~\eqref{GL}, for any element $ b \in \dc $ and for any elements $ g, h \in GL_2 (K) $ we obtain a canonical isomorphism of one-dimensional $ \dc $-vector spaces

 which satisfies associativity for any elements $ g, h, k $ of the group $ GL_2 (K) $.

 For any integer $ n \ge 1 $, in the group $ GL_{2n} (K) $ we consider the standard pa\-ra\-bo\-lic subgroup $ P $ defined by block upper triangular matrices: